 Visitors between 6 and 29 can use the Venice Rolling Card.
 Besides a reduction on the vaporetto, it can also be used for reductions in museums.
 The card itself costs 6 euros and can then be loaded with additional tickets or passes.

 You can also order a Venezia Unica City Pass, which functions as an electronic wallet.
-You can load your ACTV travel card as well as other services such as entries to museums, guided tours, toilet passes.
+You can load your ACTV travel card as well as other services such as entries to museums, guided tours, wifi access.
 You can order it online (for free), add the services that you are interested in and pick it up at ACTV ticket machines or Venezia Unica ticket points.
 You can also buy it directly from the machines if you didn’t order it in advance.
 The pass itself is valid for 2 years.

 If you travel frequently to Venice or you stay for a longer period, it might be interesting to buy a Venezia Unica CartaVenezia.
-It costs 50 euros for non-Venetian residents and is valid for 5 years.
+It costs 100 euros for non-Venetian residents and is valid for 5 years.
 This is a personal document so you have to present yourself with your passport at a Venezia Unica office to create the card.
 Once you have the card, you can load vaporetto tickets on it (14 euros for 10 single tickets) or a monthly pass for 37 euros (valid for a calendar month, starting on the first).
-Afterwards, you can recharge these tickets and passes online.
+Afterwards, you can recharge these tickets and passes.
 You also receive a reduction on the Alilaguna and the buses from the airport.

 How to buy a ticket:

 Tickets and travel cards can be bought all over the city, but not necessarily at your vaporetto stop.
 Make sure you have a ticket before you go to the platform.
-You can buy them at Venezia Unica agencies or ticket points, self-service ticket machines, authorized retailers such as newspaper shops or supermarkets or via the Avm app.
+You can buy them online, at Venezia Unica agencies or ticket points, self-service ticket machines, authorized retailers such as newspaper shops or supermarkets or via the Avm app.

 The validity of a ticket or pass starts to count from the moment you first activate it, so not from when you buy it.
 However, they need to be validated every time you board a vaporetto, even if you have a pass for a couple of days.
 This needs to be done before entering the boat.
 You can scan your card at the machine and a green light will blink and beep to indicate that it’s activated.
 If you don’t do this, you can receive a fine on board.